-48. A domestic scheduled commercial bank (including WOS of a foreign bank subject to paragraph 13) with past digital banking experience is permitted to open DBUs in Tier 1 to Tier 6 centres, unless otherwise specifically restricted, without having the need to take permission from RBI in each case.
-49. The DBUs of a bank shall be treated as Banking Outlets as defined in paragraph 4(3) above.
+37. A scheduled bank with past digital banking experience is permitted to open DBUs in Tier 1 to Tier 6 centres, unless otherwise specifically restricted, without having the need to take permission from RBI in each case.
+38. The DBUs of a bank shall be treated as Banking Outlets as defined in paragraph 4(3) above.
 For the purpose of compliance with regulatory requirements on opening of Banking Outlets during a financial year, the DBUs will be treated as opened in a centre from where the bank is proposing to source more than 51 percent of customers and 51 percent of business or the physical location of DBU.